you359/Keras-FasterRCNN/README.md

 ## UPDATE:
 - supporting inception_resnet_v2
+  - for use inception_resnet_v2 in keras.application as feature extractor, export inception_resnet_v2 model using Transper/export_imagenet.py
+  - if use original inception_resnet_v2 model as feature extractor, you can't load weight parameter on faster-rcnn

 ## USAGE:
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.